fabric8-jenkins/declarative-step-functions-api/README.md

 This library provides a simple way to generate Declarative Pipeline Steps using Java POJOs without users needing to know anything about Jenkins, Pipelines or Jelly.

-To use it just create a Java POJO and a function which are both annotated with `@Step` like this:
+To use it just create a Java POJO annotating the class and a method with `@Step`.
+A few different approaches are supported:

+### implement java.util.function.Function

  ```java
 import io.jenkins.functions.Argument;
 import io.jenkins.functions.Step;